 Provides citations and abstracts of topics including librarianship, classification, cataloging, bibliometrics, online information retrieval,information management and more.

-A virtual library containing more than 350,000 works of English and American poetry, drama and prose, more than 360 full text literature journals, and other key criticism and reference resources.
+Literature Online is the premier online resource for literary research today that includes English and American poetry, drama and prose, full-text literature journals, and other key criticism and reference resources.

 Provides access to Contemporary Authors, Dictionary of Literary Biography, and selected articles in Contemporary Literary Criticism, as well as other resources.